You will need a valid U.S. visa to re-enter the United States after traveling abroad.

 In most cases, you must schedule a visa interview appointment at a U.S. embassy or consulate to renew your visa.
-The Department of State recommends you apply for a new visa in your home country when possible.
+The Department of State recommends that you apply for a new visa in your home country whenever possible.

 It is never possible to renew your visa inside the United States, regardless of whether the United States maintains an embassy in your home country.
-Remember that you can legally remain in the United States even with an expired visa as long as your I-20 or DS-2019 are still valid.
+Remember that you can legally remain in the United States even with an expired visa stamp as long as your Form I-20 or DS-2019 is still valid.

 Here are a few suggestions to help you prepare for your interview.
 10 Points to Remember When Applying for a Non-immigrant Visa

 Third-Country Visa Applications

 You may apply for a visa in a country other than your country of citizenship or legal permanent residence unless prohibited by the U.S. Department of State.
 Occasionally, a U.S. consular post may limit visa applications for Third Country Nationals (TCNs).
 Therefore, you need to read their website carefully for any mention of this limitation before scheduling your visa appointment.